Add

 In 1996, Shrine Representatives voted to change the name of their philanthropy to "Shriners Hospitals for Children," reflecting the expanding scope of care provided by Shriners Hospitals.
 Today, the orthopaedic Shriners Hospitals serve as major referral centers for complex and highly specialized orthopaedic treatments for children.
 With the development of the polio vaccine and new antibiotics, Shriners were able to provide additional services and began to seek other ways they could help the children of North America.
 During the past three decades, Shriners Hospitals have been at the vanguard of research, significantly adding to the progress that has been made in orthopaedic and burn care.

 Shriners Hospitals for Children in the U.S. are accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
-The Galveston Hospital is very well equipped and features highly qualified staff to treat acute burns, severe scarring, resulting in contractures or interfering with mobility of the limbs, scarring and deformity of the face and plastic reconstructive and restorative surgery for "healed" burns.
+The Galveston Hospital is very well equipped and features highly qualified staff to treat acute burns, severe scarring, resulting in contractures or interfering with mobility of the limbs, scarring and deformity of the face and plastic reconstructive and restorative surgery for ?healed? burns.

 Apply for a Nursing Job